Scafell Pike and Scafell from the summit of Great Gable

 Scafell Pike is one of a horseshoe of high fells, open to the south, which surrounds the head of Eskdale.
 It stands on the western side of the cirque with Sca Fell to the south and Great End to the north.This ridge forms the watershed between Eskdale and Wasdale, which lies to the west.

 The narrowest definition of Scafell Pike begins at the ridge of Mickledore in the south, takes in the wide, stony summit area and ends at the next depression, Broad Crag Col, (c.
 920 m / 3,030 ft).
 Broad Crag Col is the source of Little Narrowcove Beck in the east and of Piers Gill in the west.
-The latter, working its way around Lingmell to Wast Water, flows through a spectacular ravine, one of the most impressive in the District.
+The latter, working its way around Lingmell to Wast Water, flows through a spectacular ravine, one of the most impressive in the Lakes.

 Geology: